Walter Tull was a serviceman and talented athlete, but also a history maker.

 At the outbreak of war in 1914, Tull joined the 17th (1st Football) Battalion of the Middlesex Regiment as a Lance Corporal.

-An encounter with shell shock the following year landed him in hospital, before returning to action in September 1916, fighting in the Battle of the Somme.
+An encounter with shell shock the following year landed him in hospital, before he returned to action in September 1916, fighting in the Battle of the Somme.

 After a period of training as an officer in Britain, Tull returned to the frontline in 23rd Battalion of the Middlesex Regiment as a Second Lieutenant.

-He also became the Army’s first black officer to command white troops.
+He is also believed to be the Army's first black officer to command white troops.

 Walter Tull fought in battles, including the Battle of the Somme and at Ypres, and was mentioned in dispatches for leading his company of 26 men on a raiding party into enemy territory in Italy.